chanbengz/SUSTech_CS_Notes/CS302 Operating System/Assignment/assignment5.typ

   ))
   The page size is 4 KB, the access time for main memory is 100 ns, the access time for the TLB is 10 ns, and the average time to handle a page fault, including the time to update the TLB and page table, is $10^8$ ns.
 Assuming:
   + The TLB is initially empty
-  + During address translation, the TLB is accessed ﬁrst.
+  + During address translation, the TLB is accessed first.
 If there is a miss in the TLB, the page table is accessed subsequently (ignoring the time taken to update the TLB after accessing the page table)
   + A valid bit set to 0 indicates that the page is not present in memory, causing a page fault interrupt.
 After the page fault interrupt handling is completed, the execution returns to the instruction that triggered the page fault to execute.
   #par(first-line-indent: 0cm, "Given a virtual address access sequence of 1333H, 0555H, 2555H:")
   + What is the time required to sequentially access each of the three virtual addresses mentioned above?
 Give the calculation process.
 The answer should include the time cost of the final access to the physical address.